 - Where multiple vendors are involved, make sure there are no more than 3 on the shortlist

 - Agree on a fixed time frame for the trial

-- Make sure the prospect has allocated resources to the trial, and find out who they are
+- Make sure the prospect has allocated resources to the trial, and find out their contact details

 - Agree on a formal test process and on the format of reporting on results

 - Agree on the key functions of the product or service to be tested

 - Define the outcomes the prospect seeks, and how they'll be measured

 The guided trial will knock out the time-wasters who just want to play with your gear.
 We think you're far better off doing fewer trials with more serious prospects.

 The more you get to know the prospect before and during the trial, the more you can assess him, his team, the reality of his problems and his genuine desire to solve them.
 And the more he gets to know, like and trust you and your software.
 Guided trials are an opportunity for building lasting relationships.

 4. Development Sandboxes

 This is a more common approach for development teams who want to check out software tools, rather than off-the-shelf software.

 The sandbox is an environment created for engineers who want to ‘play’ with your technology to find out how clever it is.
 If it’s a cloud-based product or service, it’s even easier for both parties.